-Years ago, a PR colleague who joined a large marketing services firm told me he’d cracked the code to winning new business.
-He said he’d significantly increased his batting average in selling programs to existing clients.
+Years ago, a colleague who’d spent 20+ years at PR agencies joined a large marketing services firm.
+He told me he’d cracked the code to winning new business, significantly increasing his batting average in selling programs to existing ad and marketing clients.
 The secret?
 Never calling it “public relations.”
 Instead, he would say “promotion,” or refer to “adding news value.”

 Silly?
 Maybe, but his point was that many of his clients didn’t understand PR, or its usefulness, either as a standalone tool or one piece of a larger marketing mix.
 Also, they needed to be spoken to in their own language.